mikegropp/AI-Math-Prep-Crash-Course/4-week-course-DRAFT.md

 - [A quick trick for computing eigenvalues ｜ Chapter 15, Essence of linear algebra](https://www.youtube.com/watch?v=e50Bj7jn9IQ) (13m 12s)
 - [Abstract vector spaces ｜ Chapter 16, Essence of linear algebra](https://www.youtube.com/watch?v=TgKwz5Ikpc8) (16m 46s)

-### 2/02 - Matrices

-This section appears to overlap with vectors in the Essence of Linear Algebra series; refer to Week 2/01 for matrix-related videos.

-### 2/03 - Vector spaces

-This section appears to overlap with vectors in the Essence of Linear Algebra series; refer to Week 2/01 for vector space videos.

-### 2/04 - Eigenvalues/eigenvectors

-This section appears to overlap with vectors in the Essence of Linear Algebra series; refer to Week 2/01 for eigenvalues/eigenvectors videos.

 ## Week 3: Calculus I

 ### 3/01 - Limits and derivatives